zachlp2016/little_shop/extensions.md

 You'll need to build CRUD pages to manage this.

+Merchants must be able to include mutiple bulk discounts, but only one type.
+For example, a merchant cannot have bulk discounts that are both dollar-based ($10 off $30 or more) AND a percentage-off (15% off 20 items or more) at the same time.

 #### Mod 2 Learning Goals reflected:

 - Database relationships and migrations